 It is important that you are insured in the right country.
 If not, it may have consequences for your right to receive unemployment benefits, depending on the length of the insurance period.

 At worst, you may not be able to obtain unemployment benefits.
-You run the risk of not gaining the right to benefits until you have worked full time for 1 year (1,924 hours) and have been correctly insured in the same period.
+In order to be eligible for benefits you need to fulfill a income critea which is a minumum of 223.428 kr. within a year and been a member for 1 year.
+You can only compute a maximum of 18.619 kr. per month in a membership period.
 This applies whether or not you have retained your membership with us.
 You can also lose your right to Danish early retirement benefits (efterløn).
 So if in doubt, always consult Akademikernes A-kasse.

 You can transfer insurance and employment periods within EEA